neuchips-support/neuchips-sdk/sdk_windows/ollama/README-neuchips-windows.md

 - `explorer %LOCALAPPDATA%\Programs\Ollama` contains the binaries (The installer adds this to your user PATH)
 - `explorer %HOMEPATH%\.ollama` contains models and configuration
 > [!NOTE]
-> Neuchips ollama versions update is done via latest OllamaSetup*.exe installatin, not updated from live update.
+> Neuchips ollama versions update is done via latest **NeuchipsOllamaSetup.exe** installation, not updated from live update.

 ## Uninstall